 Debt and assets can be divided equally or unequally in California.
 The spouse who keeps most of the assets is generally assigned most of the debt.
 However, if the divorce process is not amicable and spouses don’t seem to agree, chances are the court will assign the debt to whoever they think is more appropriate.
 California also recognizes separate property, which can’t be used to pay debt.
 If there was pre-marital debt, the spouse that helped pay out the particular debt may be entitled to reimbursement when filing for a divorce.

 The divorce settlement shows the assigned debt, that is the debt each party is responsible to pay.
 The problem is that when a party fails to pay the debt, creditors may start harassing the other party so you may need to request the court to enforce the divorce settlement.
-Also, if your ex-spouse filed for bankruptcy, creditors may also go after you.
+Also, if your ex-spouse filed for bankruptcy, creditors may go after you.
 This is why a Westlake Village property division attorney comes in handy.
 It’ll alleviate all the financial headaches associated with debt and property division.

 It’s important to remember credit card companies don’t care much about divorce decrees.
 In other words, if you have a jointly held credit card, you will be responsible for your ex’s debt.
 It’s important the marriage ends with no join debt otherwise you will be liable for your ex’s debt.
 Cancel all your joint cards immediately.
 Whether you choose to pay these joint accounts or divide the debt on individual cards, make sure you take this important step before filing for a divorce.